‘It’s inhumane’: Extreme temperatures, lack of AC worry families of inmates in Va. jails

 That’s not the only problem, according to Young.

-“They’re under a water shortage right now,” he said in a phone interview with 8News.
+“They’re under a water shortage right now,” he said in a phone interview.
 “They’re not allowed to flush the toilets, they’re not allowed to take showers.
 They only get ice three times a day which is one cup of ice… three times a day.”

 But for Denny Barger, who has family and friends in Nottoway, she says problems are also affecting Buckingham and Augusta Correctional Centers.

-“My concern is for everyone as a whole in those buildings as a whole,” Barger said in a phone interview with 8News.
+“My concern is for everyone as a whole in those buildings as a whole,” Barger said in a phone interview.
 “Whether they’re working there or they’re an offender there.
 They’re there without air conditioning as hot as it is, it’s inhumane.”

-She told 8News no extra fans were handed out to inmates and some had to even share ice.
+She said no extra fans were handed out to inmates and some had to even share ice.

 For Barger, who leads a group for families of those incarcerated, she says just because inmates are locked up, doesn’t make it right for them to have to live in oppressive conditions.